archangelic/pinhook/README.md

 # pinhook
-a pluggable irc bot framework in python
+the pluggable python framework for IRC bots and Twitch bots

 ## Tutorial
 ### Installation